haltu/muuri/README.md

 **Parameters**

 - **comparer** &nbsp;&mdash;&nbsp; _array / function / string_
   - Provide a comparer function, sort data keys as a string (separated with space) or a pre-sorted array of items.
-When you provide a pre-sorted array of items you _must_ make sure that it contains _exactly_ the same item instances as exists currently in `grid._items` (retrievable safely via `grid.getItems()`), only change the order of items.
+When you provide a pre-sorted array of items you _must_ make sure that it contains _exactly_ the same item instances as exists currently in `grid.items`, only change the order of items.
 Muuri does not validate the array of items you provide due to performance reasons.
 - **options.descending** &nbsp;&mdash;&nbsp; _boolean_
   - By default the items are sorted in ascending order.
 If you want to sort them in descending order set this to `true`.
 Note that this option has no effect when you provide a pre-sorted array of items.
   - Default value: `false`.